 The Brine Line offers many benefits to the Santa Ana River Watershed, including:

 Two Ways to Connect

-Disposal of salty wastewater occurs at one of the four Brine Line Collection Stations using a permitted trucker.
-A complete list of permitted truckers is available from SAWPA.
+- Disposal of salty wastewater occurs at one of the four Brine Line Collection Stations using a permitted trucker.
+Click here to find a complete list of permitted salty wastewater haulers.

-Everyone within the SAWPA service area is within 20 miles of a Collection Station (refer to map.)
+- Everyone within the SAWPA service area is within 20 miles of a Collection Station (view map.)